 Blue = Meets the metric, Yellow = Meets the metric, with considerations, Red = Does not meet the metric

 A common misconception is that since all three survey types can perform subsurface surveys, then 1D is the most affordable solution.
 This isn’t the case because of what we know about 1D survey data.
 1D surveys always assume that the geological layers you’re looking at are horizontal and homogenous (which we know is highly unlikely).
-Because of this, it’s nearly impossible to get an accurate read of the exact location and volume of groundwater.
-And remember, knowing volume will result in less drilling overall.
+Because of this, it’s nearly impossible to get an accurate read of the exact location and distribution of a potential aquifer.
+And remember, knowing this will result in less drilling overall.

 Example of 1D data (taken from this case history)